hoereth/i18n-maven-plugin/README.md

 ## Introduction

 Language files are designed for performance NOT for easy maintenance.
 Technical translation mistakes usually remain undetected.
 This plugin suggests that you rather maintain your translations in a structured and bullet-proof **i18n.xml** file.
-During the "generate-resources" phase, the plugin will create the language files of your choice.
+The plugin will create the language files of your choice.
 This is one more build step, but the following issues will be taken care of:

 ### Format